In spite of IonQ Inc.'s (NYSE:IONQ) recent upswing, most analysts remain bearish. - The Dwinnex

-In the latest session, IonQ Inc. (NYSE: IONQ) closed at 6.58 up 2.33% from its previous closing price of $6.43.
-In other words, the price has increased by $+0.15 from its previous closing price.
-On the day, 4466219 shares were traded.
-IONQ reached its highest trading level at $7.11 during the session, while it also had its lowest trading level at $6.38.
+In other words, the price has increased by $0.00 from its previous closing price.
+On the day, 2050055 shares were traded.
+IONQ reached its highest trading level at $6.72 during the session, while it also had its lowest trading level at $6.40.

 3 Tiny Stocks Primed to Explode